Matt-Eva/using-environment-variables-in-flask/README.md

 secrets in "Environment Variables".
 The `.env` files are then added to a `.gitignore` file, which prevents them from being pushed up to GitHub.

+**Note**: I've left my `.env` file in this repository as an example.
+You will most likely not want to push your own `.env` files to your repository.

 Here's what a `.env` file might look like:

 ```bash